 Courses that are fully online will include opportunities for students to interact with the instructor and each other.
 Students may enroll in online courses, hybrid courses, or a mix of both.

 Please note that all classes will have some online components this year.
-In fall, this includes the last two weeks of the semester; in spring, it includes the first two weeks.
+In fall, this included the last two weeks of the semester; in spring, it includes the first two weeks.

 Q: Will online classes have recorded lectures or scheduled class meeting times?